 Child mortality is also calculated using a Cox proportional hazard model.
-Exposure for children begins from birth, events are closed if a child dies and right censoring occurs after age 15 since we are only interested in survival to marriage age.
+Exposure for children begins from birth.
+Events are closed if a child dies and right censoring occurs after age 15 since we are only interested in survival to marriage age.
 To estimate the model, we must observe the child's birth year and their mother's year of death.
-In addition, we require that the mother's year of death is 15 years after the child's birth.
+In addition, we restrict the data to observations where the mother's year of death is 15 years after the child's birth.
 This requirement ensures that all of the child's mortality exposure was in the observed parish since the father may have moved the family after the mother's death.
 Children who we do not observe dying are assumed to have survived to age 15.
-We take the predicted mortality rate from the survival curve at age 15.
+We take the predicted mortality rate from the survival curve at age 15 and use the father's occupation to place children into social groups.
 Table A.4 shows the characteristics of the sample used to estimate child deaths.
 Of the 48,514 children at risk in the sample, we have a death rate of 26.0 per cent.

 Specification (3) in Table 1 shows that there is no significant social gradient in child mortality.
-All of the coefficients are insignificant and very close to zero.8 Thus, differences in net fertility across groups do not seem to be related to differences in relative survival of the rich and poor.
+All of the coefficients are insignificant and very close to zero.11 Thus, differences in net fertility across groups do not seem to be related to differences in relative survival of the rich and poor.